 The Fall of the Roman Empire is a 1964 Epic Movie directed by Anthony Mann and produced by Samuel Bronston.
-It has an All-Star Cast starring Sophia Loren, Stephen Boyd (Messala from Ben-Hur), Christopher Plummer, Alec Guinness, James Mason and Omar Sharif in a small role.
+It has an All-Star Cast that includes Sophia Loren, Stephen Boyd, Christopher Plummer, Alec Guinness, Mel Ferrer and James Mason.
+Omar Sharif also appears, in a small role.

 It's considered by some to be the real end of the old Hollywood Epic.
 It boasted the largest outdoor set in the history of film, a 92,000 square meter replica of the Roman Forum.
 2000's Gladiator, while not a remake, still borrows a lot from this film.

 - Adaptational Dye Job: The historically blond Commodus is portrayed with black hair.

 - Arranged Marriage: Marcus Aurelius packs Lucilla off to be bride to the king of Armenia.
 Lucilla, who loves Livius, is unhappy about this.